 A bus ride to the Albufera Nature Reserve, located just one hour outside of Valencia, is probably the cheapest and easiest day trip you can take.
 And you should – since the region is absolutely beautiful and inspiring.

-This Way to the Whole Story ->A guide to Krka National Park, a green paradise nestled between the hills and mountains of Central Dalmatia.
-However, even the way can be the goal, since it’s within walking distance from the small coastal town of Skradin.
+Krka, green paradise nestled between the hills and mountains of Central Dalmatia.
+Here, even the way can be the goal, since a picturesque trail connects the National Park with the idyllic small coastal town of Skradin.
+So let me guide you through impressively rich habitats full of endemic bushes, trees, grasses, and wallflowers.

 This is a guide to Puno, a town on the shores of lake Titicaca from where you can visit the self-made Uros islands and the mesmerizing Isla Taquile where the men are knitting hats’n’gloves with the most varied patterns.